csula/cs454-winter-2015/maven_tutorial.md

 # Mavenu Tutorial

 1. Download maven from apache
+2. Set your `JAVA_HOME` path if you have not already done it
-2. Create a application folder:
+3. Create a application folder:

 ```
 mvn archetype:generate \